Anirudh-Swaminathan/ani_random_stuff/GNN/node_classification/README.md

 Number of nodes in the graph: 2708
 Number of edges in the graph: 10556
 Average node degree: 3.90
+Number of classes: 7
 Number of training nodes: 140
-Number of classes: 7
 Training node label rate: 5.17%
+Number of validation nodes: 500
+Validation node label rate: 18.46%
+Number of test nodes: 1000
+Test node label rate: 36.93%
 Does graph have isolated nodes?: False
 Does graph have self-loops?: False
 Is the graph undirected?: True